Pin itFazio's canyon sequel at Barton Creek, and the course Golfweek once called the best in Texas.

-At 7,153 yards from the championship tees with a slope of 144, the Canyons is the longest and most difficult of the Barton Creek courses.
-The rating and slope together suggest a course that penalises imprecision more than most resort layouts.
-This is accurate.
+You're playing 7,153 yards, par 72, slope 144.
+The longest and most difficult of the three Barton Creek courses.
 The creek and its tributaries come into play on more than half the holes, not as distant boundary hazards but as features that cross fairways and front greens.
-A player who cannot control trajectory and landing area will find the course demanding.
+If you can't control trajectory and landing area, the course gets demanding fast.

+Resort guests and club members only.
+Book through the link on this page with a stay-and-play package.
 For golfers choosing between the Fazio courses at Barton Creek, the decision comes down to temperament.
-The Foothills is more visually dramatic, with its cliffs and caves providing a geological spectacle.
-The Canyons is the more complete strategic test, with its creek crossings and canyon carries demanding consistent execution.
-Players who value shot-making over scenery will prefer the Canyons.
-Players who want both will play each once and spend the drive home debating which to revisit.
+The Foothills is more visually dramatic.
+The Canyons is the more complete strategic test.
+Players who value shot-making over scenery prefer the Canyons.
+With two days, play both and debate it on the drive home.
+Pair Barton Creek with a Horseshoe Bay round if your Hill Country trip extends.

 Municipal golf in the Hill Country, priced like a public course should be.